VernitaJ/car_simulation/README.md

 ## User Guide
 Thank you for your interest in our project.
 To be able to try it out there are a few things you need to install and set up.

+## Set up
 First of all you need to install the SMCE from [SMCE](https://github.com/ItJustWorksTM/smce-gd) Follow the instructions on the github page.

-## Set up
-To clone the project use the guide in the following link [Cloning a repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository)
+To clone the project use the guide in the following link [Cloning a repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository).

 If you installed the SMCE correctly you will be within the godot folder.
 Godot\app_userdata\SMCE\mods here you will paste in the mods from the project.

 From the root folder go to group-02\godot-resources\mods in these folders you will find pck files.
-Copy them and paste them within the mods folder in SMCE
+Copy them and paste them within the mods folder in SMCE.

+From your node terminal navigate to group-02\smartcar_frontend.
+If this is your first start up type in npm install followed py npm start.

 ## Using
 First you have to go to the website type in your name and submit